robert-hh/SH1106/readme.md

 - cs is the GPIO Pin object for the CS connection.
 It will be initialized by the driver.
 If it is not needed, it can be set to `None` or omitted.
 In this case the default value of `None` applies.
+- rotate90 will rotate the display by 90 degrees, see above.
+Defaults to `False`.

 ## Methods